-1. Standing Board Committees have an important role in assisting the Board to carry out its responsibilities.
-In fulfilling this role, they:
+- 1. Standing Board Committees have an important role in assisting the Board carry out its responsibilities.
+In fulfilling this role, they: - A. Assist the Board by considering policy alternatives and implications for Board deliberations and actions. - B. Review, address, and make recommendations to the Board on all matters related to the choice of custodians and investment managers of the assets of the System, on the establishment of investment and fund management guidelines, and in the planning and development of investment policy.

-- A. Assist the Board by considering policy alternatives and implications for Board deliberations and actions. - B. Review, address and make recommendations to the Board on all matters related to the choice of custodians and investment managers of the assets of the System, on the establishment of investment and fund management guidelines, and in the planning and development of investment policy. - C. Make recommendations to the Board on all non-investment related matters including rules and regulations for the operation and management of the System. - 2.
-All Trustees shall be advised of the meetings of each Committee and are encouraged to attend any Committee meeting, regardless of whether or not they are a member of the Committee.
+- C. Make recommendations to the Board on all non-investment related matters including rules and regulations for the operation and management of the System. - 2.
+All Trustees shall be advised of all Committee meetings and are encouraged to attend any Committee meeting, notwithstanding Committee membership.
 Trustees may participate in Committee discussions but may only vote in Committees in which they are members. - 3.
 Committee Chairs are responsible for organizing the work of the Committees.
-In fulfilling this function, they: - A. In consultation with the Chair of the Board, the Executive Staff, the Consultant, and with input from Trustees, set the Committee agenda. - B. Convene and chair meetings of the Committee. - C. Ensure that the Committee operates to assist the Board consistent with its delegated authority and Board rules including: - i Limiting meeting discussion content to those issues that, according to Board policy and delegation, are within the Committee's responsibility. - ii Ensuring timely, fair, orderly, thorough but efficient deliberations, and enforcing the Board's rules of order. - D. Work directly with the Executive Staff, with the staff person(s) assigned by the Executive Staff, and Consultants on matters within the Committee's authority. - E. In consultation with the members of the Committee and the Executive Staff, determine the most appropriate method of and time for obtaining and considering independent consultant input on issues within the Committee's authority. - F. In consultation with the Executive Staff, review the matters that were presented to the Committee and evaluate whether these matters effectively and efficiently achieve the Board's policies and strategic direction.
-Report conclusions and recommendations to the Board of Trustees for action.

-G. At a minimum, each Committee Chair will report to the Board on Committee activity and resulting recommendations which occurred between the previous Board Regular or Special Meeting and the current Board Regular or Special Meeting.
+In fulfilling this function, they: - A. In consultation with the Board Chair, Executive Staff, Consultant(s), and with input from Trustees, set the Committee agenda. - B. Convene and chair meetings of the Committee. - C. Ensure the Committee operates to assist the Board consistent with its delegated authority and Board rules including: - i Limiting meeting discussion to those issues that, according to Board policy and delegation, are within the Committee's responsibility. - ii Ensuring timely, fair, orderly, thorough but efficient deliberations, and enforcing the Board's rules of order. - D. Work directly with the Executive Staff, with the staff person(s) assigned by the Executive Staff, and Consultants on matters within the Committee's authority. - E. In consultation with members of the Committee and Executive Staff, determine the most appropriate method of and time for obtaining and considering independent consultant input on issues within the Committee's authority. - F. In consultation with Executive Staff, review matters that were presented to the Committee and evaluate whether these matters effectively and efficiently achieve the Board's policies and strategic direction.
+Report conclusions and recommendations to the Board of Trustees for action. - G. At a minimum, each Committee Chair will report to the Board on Committee activity and resulting recommendations which occurred between the previous Board Regular or Special Meeting and the current Board Regular or Special Meeting.
 If no committee activity occurred, a report is not required unless specifically requested by the Board or Board Chair.